 In real life, an airplane pitches, rolls, and yaws in addition to usual forward, backward, up, down, and sideways movements in 3D space.
 Having a joystick that can handle these movements both makes the experience more engrossing and helps raise the skill level of the players, too.

-Additional buttons, as well as button modifiers, expand the functionality of the joystick, too.
+Additional buttons, as well as button modifiers, widen the functionality of the joystick, too.
 After all, if your airplane or spaceship will be shooting various weapons in the game you decide to play, you will need controls for that, too.
 The same goes for any other nonstandard maneuvers you might want to initiate from the joystick.

 HATs, on the other hand, are a unique term that refers to the ability to take a third-person view of the plane you’re controlling.
 Since most simulator-style games put the player in the cockpit, a dedicated button to look at your surroundings is both helpful and appreciated.